AI Trail Analysis

 Wildlife & plants⌄

-Hikers might encounter various Appalachian wildlife, including deer and a wide array of bird species.
-Black bears are present in the area, so proper food storage is essential.
-The trail is also known for its beautiful wildflowers, especially in spring, and dense rhododendron thickets.
+Hikers may encounter white-tailed deer and a variety of bird species, including raptors soaring above the ridge.
+Black bear sightings are possible, so proper food storage is crucial.
+The trail is known for its spring wildflowers, especially trillium, and dense rhododendron thickets.

 Trail conditions⌄